 Consumer loan break fees are calculated based on:

-- The balance of money outstanding the car loan.
+- The balance of money outstanding on the car loan.

 - The amount of time that is remaining on the fixed term of the car loan term.